 The bromeliads (Bromeliaceae) are wonderful houseplants that are native to tropical North and South America.
-Related to the pineapple, there are more than 3,000 known species of bromeliads, of which a many are highly prized indoor specimens.
+Related to the pineapple, there are more than 3,000 known species of bromeliads, of which many are highly prized indoor specimens.
 In addition to the many native species, there are many, many more cultivars bred for sale.
 Bromeliads are tolerant of low light, can be watered from overhead in their central cups, and feature ornamental foliage, and beautiful, if infrequent flowers.
-It is... remarkably easy to grow for such and spectacular plant.
-Although it favors shady areas in its native areas, when grown as an indoor plant bromeliads need a relatively bright locations, such as in front of a window.
+It is remarkably easy to grow for a such and spectacular plant.
+Although it favors shady areas in its native areas, when grown as an indoor plant, bromeliads need relatively bright locations, such as in front of a window.

 Bromeliads need relatively humid conditions, which can be a challenge when grown indoors in dry winter months.
 Keeping the pot in a saucer of gravel kept constantly wet can help keep humidity levels up.
 Bromeliads do well in shallow pots filled with an orchid mix potting soil.

 The various species of Bromeliaceae Aechmea are some of the most resilient and longest-lasting of bromeliads, which might explain why this type is also one of the most popular indoor bromeliads.
 These large, beautiful plants feature striking flowers and bracts that can last up to six months, and they and their offspring can be kept relatively easily for many years.